Marv98/portfolio-webpage/README.md

 | Contact    | not started yet |
 | About      | not started yet |

-Features (Animations and stuff like this)
+Features (Animations and stuff like that)

 | Feature        | current State   |
 |----------------|-----------------|